Liam Kyle Sullivan

 Liam Kyle Sullivan (born July 17, 1973) is an American comedian, musician, actor, and director.
 He is best known for his YouTube comedy videos, particularly as a female character named Kelly, and was one of YouTube's first breakout stars.
+The music video for his song "Shoes", performed as Kelly, became one of YouTube's first viral videos.

 Career

 Comedy

 Sullivan is best known for his character Kelly, who is portrayed by a cross-dressing Sullivan and released an album entitled Shoes.
 He won the 2008 People's Choice Award for User Generated Video for the Kelly music video "Shoes".
 Kelly's music videos have featured guest stars such as Margaret Cho, Amanda Palmer, Dave Navarro, Lisa Nova, and Ask a Ninja.
 Another of Sullivan's characters, Kelly's aunt Susan Walker, also released the country album Susan Walker's Greatest Tits.
 He has also worked as an editor for Smosh.
 In 2016, he made an appearance on the Fine Brothers' YouTube channel in a video called "YouTubers react to Shoes (Viral Video Classic)".
 In 2020, he posted his first YouTube video in seven years called "Masks", returning to the Kelly character in a sketch parodying "Shoes" and encouraging people to wear face masks during the COVID-19 pandemic.

 Sullivan has uploaded and deleted his music videos several times, so it is somewhat unclear exactly when they were released, which confuses the order and the number of views they have received.
 Other YouTube users have also reuploaded the videos and received millions of views, further distorting the numbers.